 Introducing: Organic Cotton

 Cotton is the most used natural fibre — making up around 21% of all fibre used in apparel production but also one of the most environmentally demanding crops.
-Organic cotton production (1) requires significantly less water, (2) is far less polluting, (3) keeps an eye on humans and animals welfare, (4) helps farmers feed their families and (5) combats climate change.
+Organic cotton production (1) requires significantly less water, (2) is far less polluting, (3) keeps an eye on humans and animals welfare, (4) helps farmers feed their families, (5) creates fewer greenhouse gas emissions and (6) combats climate change.

 According to a report by the World Economic Forum, the water crisis is one of the greatest global risk in terms of impact to society.
 The textiles production industry uses around 93 billion cubic metres of water a year, accounting for 4% of global freshwater withdrawal (*1).
 Sourcing cotton from certified sustainable farming can make a major difference to fashion’s water footprint.